 - 1. Data values have been suppressed where the number of respondents/students is fewer than 6.
-Suppression is marked with an asterisk (). - 2.
+Suppression is marked with an asterisk (\). - 2.
 Overall evaluations can only be calculated if both improvement and achievement evaluations are available. - 3.
 Results for the ACOL measures are available in the detailed report: see "ACOL Measures" in the Table of Contents. - 4.
-Survey results for the province and school authorities were impacted by the changes in the number of students responding to the survey through the introduction of the OurSCHOOL/TTFM (Tell Them From Me) survey in 2014. - 5.
+Student participation in the survey was impacted between 2014 and 2017 due to the number of students responding through the OurSCHOOL/TTFM (Tell Them From Me) survey tool. - 5.
 Aggregated PAT results are based upon a weighted average of percent meeting standards (Acceptable, Excellence).
 The weights are the number of students enrolled in each course.
-Courses included: English Language Arts (Grades 6, 9, 9 KAE); Français (Grades 6, 9); French Language Arts (Grades 6, 9, 9 KAE); Science (Grades 6, 9, 9 KAE); and Social Studies (Grades 6, 9, 9 KAE). - 6.
-Participation in Provincial Achievement Tests was impacted by the flooding in June 2013 (Grade 9 only) and by the fires in May to June 2016.
-Caution should be used when interpreting trends over time for the province and those school authorities affected by these events. - 7.
+Courses included: English Language Arts (Grades 6, 9, 9 KAE); Français (Grades 6, 9); French Language Arts (Grades 6, 9); Mathematics (6, 9, 9 KAE); Science (Grades 6, 9, 9 KAE); and Social Studies (Grades 6, 9, 9 KAE) - 6.
+Participation in Provincial Achievement Tests was impacted by the fires in May to June 2016.
+Caution should be used when interpreting trends over time for the province and those school authorities affected by this event. - 7.
 Aggregated Diploma results are a weighted average of percent meeting standards (Acceptable, Excellence) on Diploma Examinations.
 The weights are the number of students writing the Diploma Examination for each course.
 Courses included: English Language Arts 30-1; English Language Arts 30-2; French Language Arts 30-1; Français 30-1; Mathematics 30-1; Mathematics 30-2; Chemistry 30; Physics 30; Biology 30; Science 30; Social Studies 30-1; and Social Studies 30-2. - 8.
 Caution should be used when interpreting evaluations and results over time for Mathematics 30-1/30-2, as equating was not in place until the 2016/17 school year.
 Alberta Education does not comment on province wide trends until it has five years of equated examination data. - 9.
-Participation in Diploma Examinations was impacted by the flooding in June 2013 and by the fires in May to June 2016.
-Caution should be used when interpreting trends over time for the province and those school authorities affected by these events. - 10.
+Participation in Diploma Examinations was impacted by the fires in May to June 2016.
+Caution should be used when interpreting trends over time for the province and those school authorities affected by this event. - 10.
 Weighting of school-awarded marks in diploma courses increased from 50% to 70% in the 2015/2016 school year.
 Caution should be used when interpreting trends over time.